 1.5 cups Oats flour (i used quick cooking oats)

-1 cup warm milk + 2 or 3 tbsp extra
+1 cup warm milk + 2 or 3 tablespoon extra

 1 green chili, finely chopped (optional)